stashapp/stash/ui/v2.5/src/docs/en/JSONSpec.md

       "description": "Birthdate of the performer.
 Format is YYYY-MM-DD", "type": "string"
     },
+    "deathdate": {
+      "description": "Deathdate of the performer.
+Format is YYYY-MM-DD", "type": "string"
+    },
     "ethnicity": {
       "description": "Ethnicity of the Performer.
 Possible values are black, white, asian or hispanic", "type": "string"